 Today, Residential Schools for Indigenous children have all been closed and work has begun to try and repair the damages caused to more than seven generations of Indigenous Peoples.
-Some churches and the Government of Canada have offered apologies for the damage they knowingly inflicted on innocent children in their care.
+Some churches and the Government of Canada have offered apologies for the damage they knowingly inflicted on innocent children in their care but this is merely a first step in an ongoing process of establishing and maintaining respectful relationships.
 Though it will be many years before the healing is complete, it is important that all Canadians know that this is an era that reflects a deeply rooted cultural intolerance and a prevalence of social injustice that is not acceptable in contemporary society.
-In order for Canada to continue to stand in a place of honour and fulfill its commitment to help end the atrocities being experienced by peoples across the world; to maintain our strength as a country dedicated to diversity, equality and inclusion; we must as a country acknowledge that cultural genocide has taken place in this, our great country.
+In order for Canadians to continue to stand in a place of honour and fulfill its commitment to help end the atrocities being experienced by peoples across the world; to maintain our strength as a country dedicated to diversity, equality and inclusion; we must as a country acknowledge that cultural genocide has taken place in Canada.
 This dark era in our collective history must be brought into the light to learn from and heal from in order to build the future of our country based on our collective values.
-Reconciliation is a process that continues in many parts of the world.
+Reconciliation is a process that requires ongoing action by everybody so that trust, mutual respect, and new and healthy relationships can be established.
 It is difficult, necessary, and much growth comes from doing it well.
 All Canadians benefit from this healing process being successful.
 To All Our Relations...Thank you for your support.